mzschwartz5/final-project/README.md

 - You can also run "C/C++: Select a Configuration... > (Win32 | Mac)" to use Intellisense in VSCode.

 - Alternatively, run the executable directly: `./Spliced` (or `./Spliced.exe` on Windows)

+## Misc
+- Future direction: what do you guys think would make for good nodes?
+- Stateful turtle?
+- Process of creating a new node
+- Interpreter only works with one type: float.
+But that can be cast to int so it's good enough.
+- Future direction: jump statements and control flow